AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and crowd and stampede all at once, sometimes brutally colliding by accident.

 Monsters are depicted on the map with letters.
-Upper case letters are unique monsters, often guardians of special floors, and lower case letters are the rabble.
+Upper case letters are unique monsters, often guardians of special floors, resources and keys to other areas.
+Lower case letters are the rabble.
 If there are humans not from our team, they are marked with `@` and `1` through `9` in other colours than white.

 When a hero walks and bumps into a monster or a monster attacks the hero, melee combat occurs.
 Hero *running* into and displacing